jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/td1.md

 }
 ```

-- If TD-1 does not show up in query, SSH into printer and list USB serial devices with
+If TD-1 does not show up in query, SSH into printer and list USB serial devices with:
 ```
 ls /dev/serial/by-id/*
 ```

 If TD-1 is detected you should see something like the following print out.
 ```
 /dev/serial/by-id/usb-AJAX_3D_TD-1_E6625877D318C430-if00